 Zinc is necessary for biochemical reactions and helps the immune system function properly.”

 (Source: Choose My Plate)

 To put this into perspective, one cooked chicken breast is roughly 3 ounces— which can suffice as half of your daily serving of protein.
-Not to mention, there are many clean protein sources to choose from.
 Healthy fish that are high in protein include salmon, tuna, halibut, or snapper.
 Dairy is also a good source of protein.
 Greek yogurt is a good way to satisfy a serving of protein in the morning or one egg has roughly six grams of clean protein.